FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 That the €50,000 contribution to the Ryder Cup 2026 to be transferred to a Mental Health

-Awareness Programme in conjunction with the HSE.---
+Awareness Programme in conjunction with the HSE.
+---
 32

 The result of the Vote was as follows;